GTMSportswear/docs/environmentsetup/initial-.com-environment-setup.md

 ### Run the Emulator

-Finally, check to see that the GTM website can be emulated through the Visual Studio debugger.
+Finally, check to see that the GTM website runs in localhost through the Visual Studio debugger.
 1. Run **grunt** from the command line.
 1. From Visual Studio press **F5** or alternately press the **green play button** at the top-center of Visual Studio.
 1. A locally hosted website should appear in your browser that resembles https://gtmsportswear.com/.